‘On-the-go’ Be it eating, working or simply talking on-the-go, the phrase is only growing in popularity with modern technology. With

 For example – “B2B is centred around transactions carried out between businesses.
 Meanwhile, B2C refers to transactions between a business as well as a consumer.

-One of the main differences between the two is the challenges experienced by a business and its employees compared to those faced by an individual consumer.
+One of the main differences between the two is the challenges experienced by a business and its employees.
+This is especially visible when compared to those faced by an individual consumer.

 I have experience with selling to both types of audiences.

-Furthermore, I base the information I’m sharing during a call on the needs of my audience, instead of using a generic approach to sales.”
+Furthermore, I base the information I’m sharing during a call on the needs of my audience.
+This is to avoid using a generic approach to sales.”

 Also Read: B2B Telesales Tips

 Firstly, when interviewing for a job in telesales, it is important to make a good first impression.
-When selling over the phone, there is a limited amount of time for you to make and leave a positive impression.
+When selling over the phone, there’s a limited amount of time for you to make a positive impression.

-Interviewers will be on the lookout for candidates who seem instantly likeable, and capable of building rapport quickly.
+Interviewers will be on the lookout for candidates who seem instantly likeable.
+They will also favour you if you’re capable of building rapport quickly.

 Secondly, remember to let your personality shine during the interview.
 Don’t be afraid to converse with the interviewers and even be a little informal.